Nyqusit/chrome-bookmarks/README.md

   $ book -s javascript
 ```

-find a bookmark that is located in folder named shell:
+find a bookmark that is located in folder named "shell":

 ```
   book -f shell